 - Freeform: In this mode you can adjust the crop box any way you like.
 The image will not be resized.
 Any area outside the crop box will be trimmed off.
-Use this mode if you just want to change the shape or recompose your image for general use. - Aspect Ratio: You can lock the crop box to an aspect ratio.
-This makes sure the crop box shape doesn't change, just the size.
-Use this option to trim existing pixels while maintaining a ratio without resizing the image. - Document Size Presets: These let you crop and resize your image at the same time.
-If you know your intent is to print the image at a certain size you can crop and resize the image at the same time.
-Many common sizes are included plus you can create your own.
+Use this mode if you just want to change the shape or recompose your image for general use. - Aspect Ratio: Locks the crop box to an aspect ratio.
+This ensures that the crop ratio doesn't change, just the size.
+Use this to trim existing pixels while maintaining a ratio without resizing the image.

-The Crop tool preset pop-up includes options for nearly every aspect ration or print size.
+The Crop tool preset pop-up includes options for nearly every aspect ratio or print size.